 Humans are meant to express their creativity.
 Whether you like to play music, dance, write poetry, write short stories or novels, paint, sculpt and/or make film, it is vitally important to allocate time on a regular basis to feed and sustain your creative impulses.
 In my family, I have been surrounded by artists.
-Whether it is through the paintings of my wife Rashne, our daughter Jasmine’s socially analytical ceramic art, or our son Cyrus’ film-making, I have been inspired by them to express my own creativity.
+Whether it is through the paintings of my wife Rashne, our daughter Jasmine’s socially analytical ceramic art (recent news), or our son Cyrus’ film-making, I have been inspired by them to express my own creativity.
 This section of my website contains the products of this work.

 I have done a lot of technical writing during my career as an engineer and as a university professor.
 But a few years back I decided that I needed to take up some form of creative writing, to express some ideas and to have some fun.
 And as a kid I loved Beatrix Potter books, with their frontispiece sketches at the start of every chapter.
 So I took to doing a wee sketch for the start of every chapter of my creative writing pieces, and now I think I enjoy the sketching as much or more as the writing itself.
 This work has led to a number of pieces, which are described below, and are available for reading as a pdf file.